rips/php-connector/README.md

 		// 500 error
 	}

-All methods return stdClass objects or an array of stdClass objects
+Most methods will return either a stdClass object or an array of stdClass objects.

 # Config/Options